Abalone

 Bentwood Boxes

 A bentwood box is a unique item to the Northwest Coast First Nations peoples of British Columbia and has been used for thousands of years.
-Created for both practical and symbolic purposes, bentwood boxes were used for storage of clothing, household items or heirlooms, for the transportation of goods, for cooking, and as burial boxes for ancestors.
-Bentwood boxes that were made for the most prized possessions were often intricately decorated with carvings, paintings and additions of abalone, mother of pearl or copper.
+Created for both practical and symbolic purposes, bentwood boxes have been used for storage of clothing, household items or heirlooms, for the transportation of goods, for cooking, and as burial boxes for ancestors.
+Bentwood boxes that are made for the most prized possessions are often intricately decorated with carvings, paintings and additions of abalone, mother of pearl or copper.

 Bentwood boxes get their name from the technique used to create them.
 Made from a single plank of red or yellow cedar, they are grooved on each corner, steamed, and then folded to form the four sides.
 The two ends are pegged together at one corner before the addition of the base and the lid.
 This ingenious method makes these boxes both beautiful and watertight.
 Should a box be carried by canoe and the box fall into the water, the contents of the box would be secure.
 It would float to the surface of the water and could be easily recovered.